 I’m ready to make my way to Florida in a few months to compete; let’s hope the official judges choose one of my recipes and honor me with a WIN!

-In the meantime, give my recipe a try and let me know what you think!
-Is it a winner in your book?
+In the meantime, give my Dutch apple baby recipe a try and let me know if it’s a winner?

 - 1 lb thick slice bacon